KusumaKrish15/Comic-Database-Service/README.md

     * Must help the end user of the product.
 Ideally you'll address an issue, while some opportunities for improvement don't have a corresponding issue.
     * Must have no lint or Vale errors.
     * Must have no errors in any code examples.
-5. Test your changes locally from your feature branch before you submit a pull request, please.
+5. Test your changes locally from your feature branch before you submit a pull request.